ivanursul/ivanursul/articles/java/openSourceCollections.md

 * *Reference Map* allows keys and/or values to be garbage collected under close control

 **How to use library**
-To use this library, all you have to do is to insert *dependancy* code to your project.
+To use this library, all you have to do is to insert *dependency* code to your project.
 Assuming that you know how to use Maven, you can find the code at the <a href="https://mvnrepository.com/artifact/org.apache.commons/commons-collections4/4.1">official website</a>:
 ```
 <!-- https://mvnrepository.com/artifact/org.apache.commons/commons-collections4 -->
 <dependency>